 A GPR floor slab may be required for several reasons:

-The GPR survey involves scanning the required area of floor slab with a series of scan lines; typically, these are on a regular orthogonal grid, but can be varied to accommodate obstructions.
+The GPR survey involves scanning the required area of the floor slab with a series of scan lines; typically, these are on a regular orthogonal grid but can be varied to accommodate obstructions.

 Antenna central frequency is typically in the range 1.5GHz to 300MHz.
 We frequently scan using several different frequencies to obtain a range of depths and resolutions.
 The 1.5GHz antenna would typically penetrate to a depth of 400mm in concrete and is best for detecting shallow features such as layers of reinforcement, while the 300MHz antenna can penetrate to a depth of 2m or more (conditions permitting), thus resolving deeper features, albeit with a loss in resolution in the data.